Wodonga: Climate

+The city gets around 125.1 clear days annually, largely in the summer and early autumn.
+Winters are rainy and cloudy, however, with breaks of sunny days during periods of high pressure systems.

 Economy and infrastructure

 Industry

-Major secondary industries based in Wodonga include a logistics distributions hub (LOGIC), a large cattle market, a pet food factory (Mars Petcare), a can factory (Visy), a cardboard box factory (Visy Board), a hydraulic hose manufacturer (Parker Hannifin), an abattoir, a foundry (Bradken), a polypropylene film manufacturer (Taghleef Industries (formerly Shorko) a concrete pipe & pole manufacturer (Rocla) and a transformer manufacturer (Wilson Transformer Company) as well as a variety of other smaller enterprises.
+Major secondary industries based in Wodonga include a logistics distributions hub (LOGIC), a large cattle market, a pet food factory (Mars Petcare), a can factory (Visy), a cardboard box factory (Opal) and (Visy Board), a hydraulic hose manufacturer (Parker Hannifin), an abattoir, a foundry (Bradken), a polypropylene film manufacturer (Taghleef Industries (formerly Shorko) a concrete pipe & pole manufacturer (Rocla) and a transformer manufacturer (Wilson Transformer Company) as well as a variety of other smaller enterprises.
 It also serves as a central point for the delivery of government services to the surrounding region.
+Albury Wodonga is a major transport hub between Melbourne and Sydney, with over 20 transport companies in the area.

 It houses the Australian corporate headquarters for Mars.
 Wodonga is the site of an Australian Army logistics base and a training centre for Army technical apprentices, the Army Logistic Training Centre, which is based at Latchford Barracks and Gaza Ridge Barracks.
 It is also the home of a campus of La Trobe University and Wodonga Institute of TAFE.

-Several experiments in cross-border governance in an attempt to bring the cities of Albury and Wodonga together have been tried.
-(See Albury–Wodonga for details.)

-v2food is set to open a manufacturing plant, the will use locally-grown ingredients, in Wodonga in the second quarter of 2020.
+v2food is set to open a manufacturing plant, that will use locally-grown ingredients, in Wodonga in the second quarter of 2020.
+However, the plant was closed in 2023.